divio/divio-cloud-docs/background/ip-addresses.rst

 ``example.com``, rather than sub-domains such as ``www.example.com``).
 In this case we recommend using ALIAS records.
 Not all DNS providers support ALIAS, and in those cases it is necessary to use A records, which require IP addresses.

-We take efforts to keep our load-balancers in each region on a very small number of IP addreses so that A records can rely on them.
+We take efforts to keep our load-balancers in each region on a very small number of IP addresses so that A records can rely on them.
 All the same, even these occasionally must be amended.
 In that event affected customers are informed in advance to minimise disruption.